No products in the cart.

 1. Rehabilitation Exercise

-When the motor cortex has been damaged by stroke, neuroplasticity allows healthy parts of the brain to “pick up the slack.”
-As the brain relearns how to communicate with your muscles, clonus may subside.
+Although the brain’s motor cortex may have been affected by stroke, a process called neuroplasticity allows healthy parts of the brain to “pick up the slack” for those injured areas.
+This involves rewiring the neural pathways between the brain and muscles.
+Clonus may subside as the brain relearns how to communicate with your muscles.

-Repetition is key (i.e. “massed practice”).
+Repetition, or massed practice, is the key to rewiring these pathways, which is why rehabilitation exercise is so important.
 Each time you practice an exercise, you fire specific neurons in the brain.
 The more these neurons fire together, the stronger their connection becomes.

 Rehab exercise is a safe, non-invasive treatment for clonus after stroke.
-Talk to your therapist to get some rehabilitation exercises you can safely practice at home.
+In addition to exercises performed during therapy sessions, your rehab team will provide you with rehabilitation exercises you can safely practice at home.
+Dedication to your rehab program will maximize your results and help you reach your goals for recovery.

 Want 25 pages of stroke recovery exercises in a PDF?
 Click here to download our free Stroke Rehab Exercise ebook now (link opens a pop up for uninterrupted reading)